jdi-docs/jdi-mobile/source/includes/_documentation.md

 ## iOS Native Application Common elements

-### Button
+### Buttons

+<a href="https://developer.apple.com/design/human-interface-guidelines/ios/controls/buttons/" target="_blank" style="font-weight: bold;">Buttons</a> initiate app-specific actions, have customizable backgrounds, and can include a title or an icon.
+The system provides a number of predefined button styles for most use cases.
+You can also design fully custom buttons.

 ![Button](../images/ios/button.png)

-Available methods in Java JDI Light Mobile:
+Available methods in Java JDI Mobile (**iOS 13** compatible):

 |Method | Description | Return Type
 --- | --- | ---